The Shaggy Man of Oz

-Synopsis
+Plot

 Abbadiah and Zebbidiah Jones are twins from Buffalo, New York; they prefer to go by their nicknames, Twink and Tom.
 The twins enjoy watching cowboy serials on the family TV set, customized by their scientist father with its own wall-sized projection screen.
 While the twins are watching the TV one afternoon, the normal picture changes into a strangely beautiful scene with a castle in the background.
 They are confronted by a living toy clown, a duplicate of the familiar toy they have named Twoffle.
 This living version, who calls himself Twiffle, persuades them to walk into the screen before them; the two children find themselves magically transported into the scene.

 Twiffle explains that he is a third cousin of the twins' toy, Twoffle; the two have had long conversations about Twink and Tom while the children have slept.
 Twiffle serves a sorcerer named Conjo; they are on Conjo's island in the Nonestic Ocean, and are heading toward Conjo's castle.

 Meanwhile, a problem has arisen in the Emerald City in Oz; the love magnet (introduced by Baum in his fifth Oz book, The Road to Oz) had been hanging above the city's entrance gate, but has now fallen from its nail and broken in two.
 Princess Ozma consults with the Shaggy Man, who first brought the talisman to Oz; they determine that the magnet can be repaired only by the magician who created it — none other than Conjo.
 In the Magic Picture, they watch Twink and Tom approach Conjo's castle with Twiffle.
 Surprised at the presence of two human children, Ozma decides to send Shaggy there immediately to investigate.
 Ozma equips Shaggy with a magic compass that will return him to Oz whenever he chooses.
 (Ozma herself will be unavailable, sequestered with Glinda the Good as they work on deep magics.)